anjali1185/TERRIBLY-TINY-TALES-ASSIGNMENT/README.md

 - **axios**: A promise-based HTTP client for making API requests.
 - **recharts**: A composable charting library for React that leverages the power of D3.js.

+##Explaination

+`import React, { useState } from 'react';
+import axios from 'axios';
+import { BarChart, Bar, XAxis, YAxis, CartesianGrid, Tooltip, Legend, ReferenceLine, ResponsiveContainer } from 'recharts';`

+The above lines import the necessary modules and components from React, axios, and recharts libraries.

 ## Usage

 To run the application locally, follow these steps: